Celtic tribes

 The Sequani were a Gallic people who occupied the upper river basin of the Arar (Saône), the valley of the Doubs and the Jura Mountains, their territory corresponding to Franche-Comté and part of Burgundy.

-Some of the Celtic tribes that maintained close relations with Rome issued equivalent coins to facilitate trade.
-The Sequani asked for Caesar's help against Ariovistus but later they joined Vercingetorix' party against Caeser at Alesia.
+The Sequani asked for Caesar's help against Ariovistus but later they joined Vercingetorix' party against Caesar at Alesia.
 Together with the Senones, they contributed around 12.000 warriors to attack the rear of Caesar's forces at the siege of Alesia.